FabioMiguel2000/iNeedHelp/README.md

 | SQL code          | <pre>ALTER TABLE questions<br/>    ADD COLUMN ts_vectors TSVECTOR;<br/><br/>CREATE FUNCTION questions_search_update() RETURNS TRIGGER AS $$<br/>BEGIN<br/>    IF TG_OP = 'INSERT' THEN<br/>        NEW.ts_vectors = (<br/>                setweight(to_tsvector('english', NEW.title), 'A') &#124;&#124;<br/>                setweight(to_tsvector('english', NEW.content), 'B')<br/>            );    END IF;<br/><br/>    IF TG_OP = 'UPDATE' THEN<br/>        IF (NEW.title != OLD.title OR NEW.content != OLD.content) THEN<br/>            NEW.ts_vectors = (<br/>                    setweight(to_tsvector('english', NEW.title), 'A') &#124;&#124;<br/>                    setweight(to_tsvector('english', NEW.content), 'B')<br/>                );<br/>        END IF;<br/>    END IF;<br/><br/>    RETURN NEW;<br/>END $$<br/>LANGUAGE plpgsql;<br/><br/>CREATE TRIGGER questions_search_update<br/>    BEFORE INSERT OR UPDATE<br/>    ON questions<br/>    FOR EACH ROW<br/>EXECUTE PROCEDURE questions_search_update();<br/><br/>CREATE INDEX search_idx ON questions USING gin (ts_vectors);</pre> |

 ### 3. Triggers

-> User-defined functions and trigger procedures that add control structures to the SQL language or perform complex computations, are identified and described to be trusted by the database server.
-Every kind of function (SQL functions, Stored procedures, Trigger procedures) can take base types, composite types, or combinations of these as arguments (parameters).
-In addition, every kind of function can return a base type or a composite type.
-Functions can also be defined to return sets of base or composite values.

 | **Trigger**     | TRIGGER01                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|